Cordelia Stevenson

 Get in touch

-I am also Merseyside mentoring officer at social justice charity Arts Emergency.
+I am Merseyside mentoring officer at social justice charity Arts Emergency.

 Head to my LinkedIn to find out more about my work with Arts Emergency; opening doors for young people in Merseyside who are under-resourced & under-represented in the Creative and Cultural Industries.